-If the seller refuses, the deal typically falls apart.
+If the seller won’t budge, the deal typically falls apart.
 That means the seller must relist and take their chances that the next buyer will offer the same price and that the new buyer’s appraisal will come in at value.

 This approach can be very risky.
-More often than not, the second appraisal with the second buyer is not much better than the first and getting that second buyer and appraisal can take weeks or even months.
+More often than not, the second appraisal with the second buyer is not much better than the first.
+Getting that second buyer and appraisal can take weeks.

-- The buyer asks the seller for an extension of time and works on a new loan with a new appraisal.
-We almost never see this outcome.
+It’s possible that the buyer will ask the seller for an extension of time while they find a new loan and a new appraisal.
+That’s extremely rare.
 Typically buyers have cold feet, have already spent time and money on the first loan and are not interested in going through the entire loan process again.